Create a teaming interest

 Open a Federal contract opportunity you are evaluating and click the Teaming tab.
 The tab shows how many vendors have already posted teaming interest on this opportunity.
 Click Post your interest to start.

-Set your intent.
-Choose Prime if you intend to lead the bid.
-Choose Sub if you intend to provide capabilities under a prime.
+Choose how you want to participate.
+Pick Find Subcontractors if you intend to lead the bid and want subcontractors (a Prime interest).
+Pick Be a Subcontractor if you want to offer capabilities under another vendor's prime bid (a Sub interest).
 GovTribe matches you with vendors on the opposite side.

 Choose the vendor profile you want to represent.
 Search for your company's vendor profile and select it.
+GovTribe pre-fills this with a saved preference or the vendor already linked to your account when one is available.
 Your vendor is not revealed to other vendors until a teaming request is accepted.

 Answer the intake questions.
-The questions depend on your intent.
-Primes answer a short set of required questions about their capture stage and subcontractor needs.
-Subs answer two required questions about their role and relevant experience, plus a few optional questions about socioeconomic status, clearances and location, partner preferences, and staffing capacity.
+The questions depend on your role.
+Find Subcontractors answers two required questions about your capture stage and subcontractor workshare expectations.
+Be a Subcontractor answers two required questions about your role and relevant experience, plus four optional questions about socioeconomic value, clearance and location, partner preferences, and staffing capacity.

 Save your teaming interest.
 GovTribe sets the status to Open and makes the interest visible on the opportunity's Teaming tab.